Smut (comics)

 Smut was a British adult comics magazine that was launched on 1 May 1989.

+Publication history

 "Smut" is an English term for any form of media that is considered profane or offensive, particularly with regards to sexual content.
 Smut comic was named as such for good reason.

 The comic was similar to Viz, although was considered to be a downmarket copycat of Viz, being less subtle and lacking in Viz's surreal satire, and printed on lower quality paper.